Saxony public holiday: What's the history behind ‘Buß und Bettag’?

 “Buß- und Bettag” used to be celebrated across the German-speaking territories and beyond.
 In 1878, for example, it was celebrated in 28 countries.

 During that time, the “Buß- und Bettag” had not yet received a fixed date but was selected individually by the country.
-Only in the “Reichs Gesetz” in 1934 was it voted to be a public holiday in the German Reich.
+It was only in the “Reichs Gesetz” in 1934 that it was deemed a public holiday in the German Reich.

-However, it was later abolished by most countries and eventually only Saxony sustained this holiday.
+However, it was later abolished by most countries and eventually only Saxony kept this holiday.

 How is it celebrated nowadays?